simpleledger/conceptual-specification-obsolete/README.md

 A service that implements SLP in order to create SLP transactions, detect SLP transactions, and calculate the current state of a SLP ledger will be referred to as a Validation Service Provider (VSP).
 Managing a SLP ledger without a VSP would be very difficult, requiring manual entry into OP_RETURN without any validation, so the VSP is a critical component for SLP ledgers.

-A virtual blockchain may use SLP as a method to keep track of its own state.
-If many virtual blockchains utilize SLP and the public SLP registry the ability for virtual blockchains to interoperate will be enhanced since VSPs can be built to be aware of other virtual chains.
-Each virtual blockchain or colored coin may want to build and run its own VSP implementation in order to handle the customized requirements of that particular chain, like interoperability.
-VSPs will either be built to be general purpose or highly specialized.
-General purpose and basic VSPs may allow someone to simply create their own colored coin and SLP ledger that is managed by a third party VSP.

 The VSP should first provide protocol validation prior to making a SLP ledger transaction, however, post-transaction validation by the VSP should also be performed whenever state is fetched.
 If errors are found during a post-transaction validation check (because errors were not properly validated during the pre-transaction check) the VSP should then respond with an appropriate human readable OP_RETURN message so that corrections can be made.
 A VSP can be used to examine balances of digital asset addresses and identify differences between actual and expected balances for those digital assets being tracked with an SLP ledger.

 ### Example Use Cases (using a single bitcoin address):
-* Track multiple types of blockchain assets (e.g., colored coins and virtual chain assets)
 * Maintain a company's stock ledger with multiple types/series of stock
-* Issuing and Holding Event Tickets
+* Issuing and holding event tickets
 * Track inventory for multiple products
 * Voting
 * Manage and track balances and payments of multiple loans or accounts receivable
 * Store a public registry of various entities and resources

-### Obtaining New SLP Digital Assets
+### Obtaining New SLP Tokens
-To obtain a new issuance of an SLP asset you may simply send BCH (without any OP_RETURN needed) to the SLP address owned by the colored coin or virtual blockchain of interest.
+To obtain a new issuance of an SLP token you may simply send BCH (without any OP_RETURN needed) to the SLP address owned by the token of interest.
 In return the responsible VSP maintaining the associated SLP ledger will detect your transaction and assign its digital asset to your bitcoin address within its own SLP ledger.
-You will be issued digital asset at an exchange rate that is published by the colored coin, VSP, on the public registry, or using a fair market value.
+You will be issued digital asset at an exchange rate that is published by the token, VSP, on the public registry, or using a fair market value.
 If your transaction does not meet minimum requirements (such as price or there is no new asset available to issue) then the VSP shall return your funds (less fees) and respond back using an appropriate OP_RETURN error message that your SLP compliant web service or wallet can detect.

-### Transferring SLP Digital Assets
+### Transferring SLP Tokens
 To transfer the digital asset, you can use an SLP compliant wallet (e.g., a web service or downloadable wallet).
 The SLP compliant wallet will scan SLP ledgers that you have previously interacted with so that it can be aware of your asset holdings.
 Once the wallet is aware of your holdings it can use the SLP OP_RETURN commands to transfer your digital asset to any address.
 The digital asset's SLP address may even accept a buy back of the digital asset using an exchange rate.

 If a wallet is not SLP compliant but allows manual OP_RETURN message entry, then you can perform a transfer manually by typing the SLP command `TRANSFER chain=<SLP address or public moniker> qty=# to=<recipient addr>` within the OP_RETURN message space.
 Using a public moniker that is set at the SLP public registry, analogous to a DNS, will be the recommended method for getting the SLP's correct bitcoin address.

-### A Zero-balance Bitcoin Address Can Still Hold SLP Assets
+### A Zero-balance Bitcoin Address Can Still Hold SLP Tokens
-SLP allows you to hold an infinite number of digital assets even with a zero balance at your bitcoin address.
-This is because the each SLP compliant asset maintains its own ledger which records and indicates how much asset you own.
-You only need to maintain a balance at your bitcoin address if you would need to make an SLP asset transfer in order to satisfy the underlying bitcoin cash network transaction requirements.
-This is a significant improvement over protocols where colored coins can be lost if the colored coins are used as inputs in a transaction which isn't a transfer transaction, their value is lost, it is not transferred to outputs of this or other transaction.
+SLP allows you to hold an infinite number of tokens even with a zero balance at your bitcoin address.
+This is because the each SLP compliant asset maintains its own ledger which records and indicates how much token you own.
+You only need to maintain a balance at your bitcoin address if you would need to make an SLP token transfer in order to satisfy the underlying bitcoin cash network transaction requirements.

 ### The Different Roles of a VSP & Security
 A VSP can perform multiple functions to make SLP as useable as possible.
 At the most basic level a VSP just maintains SLP ledgers and understands the SLP protocol enough to prevent mistakes.